BillJr99/Ursinus-CS173/_pages/syllabus.md

 Letter grades will be assigned on the scale above at the end of the course.
 "Grade grubbing" will not be tolerated.
 On my end, every assignment has or will have very precise expectations and point breakdowns.
 I will also return assignments in a timely manner, and the running weighted grades will be updated on Canvas.
 Therefore, I expect a commensurate level of respect from you.
 In sum, you should know where you stand at all times, there will be plenty of opportunities to improve your standing, and there should be no surprises at the end of the course.

 # Classroom Participation

-<a name="grace"></a>
-## Grace Points/ Group Work
+## Group Work
-In addition to ordinary participation that follows the natural rhythm of a lecture, most days there will be at least one "grace point problem," which is a question that follows on the heels of newly presented material.
+In addition to ordinary participation that follows the natural rhythm of a lecture, most days there will be at least one followup problem, which is a question that follows on the heels of newly presented material.
 Students will split into groups of 2 and try to write some code to address a particular problem.
 When a group of students believe they have figured out the answer, they raise their hand.
 The other students can continue to work while I verify that the answer is correct.
 If the answer is correct, the students present the answer to the class.
-At that point, each student in the group receives a grace point, which can be applied towards one free late day on most assignments and labs (2 grace points = 1 late day).
-If the group is not correct upon my checking, then the groups continue this process until one gets it correct, and then the competition is over.
+If the group is not correct upon my checking, then the groups continue this process until one gets it correct.

-Other ways to earn grace points are as follows:
+Other ways to help your fellow classmates in class are as follows:

 * Helping to teach a student a topic during office hours.
 * Certain calls for participation in class